 - Use freshly grated parmesan for the ultimate flavor.
 It really does make a difference.

-- Crispy Air Fryer Potatoes – quick and easy.
+- Crispy Air Fryer Potatoes are an easy side dish.

-- Taco Stuffed Sweet Potatoes – loaded with veggies and guacamole.
+- Taco Stuffed Sweet Potatoes are loaded with veggies and guacamole.

-- Best Mashed Sweet Potatoes – perfect lower carb side dish.
+- Best Mashed Sweet Potatoes are the perfect lower-carb side dish.

 - Scrub the outsides of the potatoes.
-Slice each potato in half.
+Slice each potato in half on a cutting board.
 Slice in half again, then slice those into halves.
 You will have 8 wedges from each potato.

-- Place the potato wedges in a large bowl.
+- Place the sliced potatoes in a large bowl.
 Fill and cover them with enough hot water (I used a kettle to boil water).
 Let soak for 10 minutes.

-- Drain the potatoes then wrap in a clean kitchen towel to dry off.
+- Drain the potatoes then wrap in paper towels to dry off.
 Make sure each potato has been individually dried.
 Less water = crispier potatoes!